leakeyhamad/Leakey-AppsSolutions/README.md

 ## User Story
 1. User should be able to sign up and login.
-2. User can submit project details via form.
+2. User can write a comment
-3. User can view project status.
+3. Authenticated User can submit project details via form.
-4. User can write a comment
+4. Authenticated User can view project status.

 ## Behaviour Driven Development (BDD)